ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

 To make the paranoid level persistent after a reboot, add ``kernel.perf_event_paranoid=<N>`` (where ``<N>`` is the desired paranoid level) to the ``/etc/sysctl.conf`` file.

-Speed-up prediction variability and the omnitrace-causal executable
+Speed-up prediction variability and the rocprof-sys-causal executable
 -----------------------------------------------------------------------

 Causal profiling typically requires running the application several times in order to adequately sample all the code domains, experiment with speed-ups and other techniques, and resolve statistical fluctuations.
-The ``omnitrace-causal`` executable is designed to simplify this procedure:
+The ``rocprof-sys-causal`` executable is designed to simplify this procedure:

 .. code-block:: shell

-   $ omnitrace-causal --help
+   $ rocprof-sys-causal --help
-   [omnitrace-causal] Usage: ./bin/omnitrace-causal [ --help (count: 0, dtype: bool)
+   [rocprof-sys-causal] Usage: ./bin/rocprof-sys-causal [ --help (count: 0, dtype: bool)
                                                       --version (count: 0, dtype: bool)
                                                       --monochrome (max: 1, dtype: bool)
                                                       --debug (max: 1, dtype: bool)